oscfcommunity/GCCD2024/CALL_FOR_COMMUNITY_PARTNERS.md

 ## How to Apply?

-Please submit your partnership proposal via our online form: [Link to Partnership Proposal Form]
+Please submit your partnership proposal via our online form: https://forms.gle/kKauttDteAi3Geex5

 Include the following information: